mechatroner/vscode_rainbow_csv/README.md

 ## Usage

 If your csv, semicolon-separated or tab-separated file doesn't have .csv or .tsv extension, you can manually enable highlighting by clicking on the current language label mark in the right bottom corner and then choosing "CSV", "TSV", "CSV (semicolon)" or "CSV (pipe)" depending on the file content, see this [screenshot](https://stackoverflow.com/a/30776845/2898283)
+Another way to do this: select one separator character with mouse cursor -> right click -> "Set as Rainbow separator"

 #### Supported separators